belindamo/derp/section_notes/04-datasets.md

 Datasets and repositories to gather ---

-* Grab the open source VAE repo
+* Grab the standard open source VAE repo
 *